CalHenry/commit-ai/README.md

 ## More informations

 - The app is build with Typer
+- Pydantic gives the response schema and validates the output
-- You can use any model as long as it supports JSON output
+- You can use any model as long as it supports JSON output.
+Each model is different, you should try to find one that fits you best
 - Default model is [Granite-4.0-H-Tiny](https://huggingface.co/ibm-granite/granite-4.0-h-tiny) (4.2 GB)

 ## 🛡️ License <a name="license"></a>